 I take a look back when I first came to site.
 Whenever I would go into the market I was apprehensive.
 I was alone and I stood out.
 Now I can navigate the market with ease, bargain fair prices and sometimes even stop for a friendly chat with someone I know.
 I was also nervous about living day-to-day, but I have found establishing routines is crucial.
 Laughing more helps, especially at yourself.
 I have found my comfort at site, and have successfully made it through the first months with confidence in the months to come.
 I have a strong understanding of my community and how hard it is to live here.
 I have developed a patience and go-with-the-flow attitude that makes me less focused on immediate results and more on the bigger picture.
 How one day can make a big difference or a little one, but a difference none the less.
 And that life keeps going.
 You just have to carry on in each moment and not let the worst of times get to you.

-– Reliable internet ( I am fortunate to have good internet, if only it was faster)
+– Reliable internet ( I am fortunate to have good internet)

 – “Clean” running water (I have seen running water, I can’t verify it is sanitary)